 The adult beetles like to feast on plant leaves, and they are especially fond of tender young leaves.

-They will make their way to your new seedlings first, and soon you’ll see “shot-holes” in all your fresh, young leaves.
+These tiny black bugs in garden will make their way to your new seedlings first, and soon, you’ll see “shot holes” in all your fresh, young leaves.

 If left untreated, your young seedlings will look as if they are made of green lace.

 This type of predation can kill very young plants.

 Later in the growing season, if flea beetles attack mature plants, their damage may be unsightly, but it is unlikely to kill the plant.